sveltejs/svelte/documentation/docs/05-misc/04-v4-migration-guide.md

 ---
-title: Migrating from v3 to v4
+title: Svelte 4 migration guide
 ---

 This migration guide provides an overview of how to migrate from Svelte version 3 to 4.
 See the linked PRs for more details about each change.
 Use the migration script to migrate some of these automatically: `npx svelte-migrate svelte-4`